 No business will stay the same forever.
 At some point, even the most stable business will undergo a change.
 Owners, partners, or shareholders may leave, retire, relocate, become disabled, or change roles.
 Shareholder agreements may no longer reflect the business's needs.
 You may be forced to buy out a partner's share or cut a partner out for improper conduct.

 In all of these cases, the business structure will need to be altered.
-That's where Hendershot, Cannon & Hisey, P.C. can help.
+That's where Hendershot Cowart P.C. can help.

-With 130+ years of combined legal experience handling complex business transactions, our seasoned business attorneys stand ready to offer the hands-on, results-driven experience that your business needs.
-We serve clients throughout Houston, Texas and beyond.
+With more than 100 years of combined legal experience handling complex business transactions, our seasoned business attorneys stand ready to offer the hands-on, results-driven experience that your business needs.
+We serve clients throughout Texas and beyond.
 To arrange a consultation with one of our skilled Houston business attorneys, please call (713) 909-7323 or fill out a simple online form.

-Corporate Restructure Matters - How our Houston Business Attorneys can Help
+Corporate Restructure Matters - How Our Business Attorneys can Help

 We have represented clients of all sizes in all types of industries and business structures, frequently advising on business restructure matters such as: